 Basel Area’s airport, EuroAirport, is home to over 120 companies.
-Among them are FedEx, TNT, DHL, Singapore Cargo Airlines, Korean Air Cargo, Air France Cargo, UPS, and Swiss Post.
-The airport offers a GMP-certified freight hall and a temperature controlled cargo terminal certified by IATA as a Center of Excellence for Independent Validators (CEIV) in pharmaceutical logistics.
+Among them are FedEx, TNT, DHL, Air France Cargo, UPS, and Swiss Post.
+The airport offers a GMP-certified freight hall and a temperature-controlled cargo terminal certified by IATA as a Center of Excellence for Independent Validators (CEIV) in pharmaceutical logistics.
 This certificate reinforces the airport’s position as a reliable partner for the rapid, consistent and efficient storage and transportation of temperature-sensitive pharmaceutical products worldwide.

 Thanks to the Basel Rhine ports, companies have direct access to the sea and can ship their products to and from Basel fast and with global reach.
 Containers can reach Rotterdam within three days and be shipped from there all over the world.
-Basel’s three Rhine ports handle 10% of Switzerland’s foreign trade along with 723,252 tons of food and produce per annum.
+Basel’s three Rhine ports handle 10% of Switzerland’s imports along with 666,481 tons of food and produce per annum.

 A train leaves from the Basel Area nearly every half-hour to all major Swiss cities like Zurich (including the Zurich International Airport), Bern, Lausanne and Geneva, as well as economic centers on the river Rhine (i.e. Freiburg, Karlsruhe and Strasbourg).
 And Europe’s leading metropolitan and capital cities such as Frankfurt, Paris and Milano can be reached easily and conveniently in a few hours on a high-speed train.

 International companies manage their global supply chain effectively from the Basel Area with easy access to the European market.
-That is why more than 813 logistics companies – among them market leaders such as DHL, DSV Panalpina, Gondrand or Kerry Logistics – call the Basel region home.
+That is why more than 800 logistics companies – among them market leaders such as DHL, DSV Panalpina, Gondrand – call the Basel region home.
 Here, they provide sophisticated solutions for complex challenges, such as in supply chain management, that are routinely in demand by companies in the life sciences and the chemicals industry.